-(g) (1) It is the purpose of the externship program authorized by this section to provide students with skills, knowledge, and attitudes necessary to acquire employment in the field for which they are being trained, and to extend formalized classroom instruction.

-- (2) Instruction shall be based on skills, knowledge, attitudes, and performance levels in the area of cosmetology for which the instruction is conducted. - (3) An extern may perform only acts listed within the definition of the practice of cosmetology as provided in Section 7316, if a licensee directly supervises those acts, except that an extern may not use or apply chemical treatments unless the extern has received appropriate training in application of those treatments from an approved cosmetology school.
-An extern may work on a paying client only in an assisting capacity and only with the direct and immediate supervision of a licensee. - 17 (4) The extern shall not perform any work in a manner that 18 would violate law. - SEC.
-7. Section 7401 of the Business and Professions Code is amended to read: - 7401. (a) An individual licensed pursuant to Section 7396 shall report to the board at the time of license renewal, his or her practice status, designated as one of the following: - (1) Full-time practice in California. - (2) Full-time practice outside of California. - 26 (3) Part-time practice in California. - (4) Not working in the industry. - 28 (5) Retired.
+- (f) The cosmetology establishment that chooses to utilize the extern is liable for the extern's general liability insurance, as well as cosmetology malpractice liability insurance, and shall furnish proof to the participating school that the establishment is covered by both forms of liability insurance and that the extern is covered under that insurance. - (g) (1) It is the purpose of the externship program authorized by this section to provide students with skills, knowledge, and attitudes necessary to acquire employment in the field for which they are being trained, and to extend formalized classroom instruction. - (2) Instruction shall be based on skills, knowledge, attitudes, and performance levels in the area of cosmetology for which the instruction is conducted. - (3) An extern may perform only acts listed within the definition of the practice of cosmetology as provided in Section 7316, if a licensee directly supervises those acts, except that an extern may not use or apply chemical treatments unless the extern has received appropriate training in application of those treatments from an approved cosmetology school.
+An extern may work on a paying client only in an assisting capacity and only with the direct and immediate supervision of a licensee. - (4) The extern shall not perform any work in a manner that would violate law.

+- SEC.
+8. Section 7401 of the Business and Professions Code is amended to read: - 7401. (a) An individual licensed pursuant to Section 7396 shall report to the board at the time of license renewal, his or her practice status, designated as one of the following: - (1) Full-time practice in California. - 35 (2) Full-time practice outside of California. - 36 (3) Part-time practice in California. - 37 (4) Not working in the industry. - 38 (5) Retired. - 39 (6) Other practice status, as may be further defined by the board.

+1 (b) An individual licensed pursuant to Section 7396 shall, at the 2 time of license renewal, identify himself or herself on the 3 application as one of the following:

+(1) Employee.
-- 29 (6) Other practice status, as may be further defined by the board. - (b) An individual licensed pursuant to Section 7396 shall, at the time of license renewal, identify himself or herself on the - 32 application as one of the following: - 33 (1) Employee. - (2) Independent contractor or booth renter. - 35 (3) Salon owner. - 36 (c) An individual licensed pursuant to Section 7347 shall report - 37 to the board at the time of license renewal, whether either of the - 38 following is applicable to him or her: - 39 (1) He or she has a booth renter operating in the establishment.

-1 (2) He or she has an independent contractor operating in the establishment.
+- 5 (2) Independent contractor or booth renter. - (3) Salon owner. - (c) An individual licensed pursuant to Section 7347 shall report to the board at the time of license renewal, whether either of the following is applicable to him or her: - (1) He or she has a booth renter operating in the establishment. - (2) He or she has an independent contractor operating in the establishment.